Anti-Zionist League in Iraq: Political line

 The Anti-Zionist League sought to propagate amongst the Iraqi population to avoid confounding Jews with Zionism, as a measure to confront "communal hatred".
 Zionism was, according to the organization, a colonialist phenomenon.
 The Anti-Zionist League called for a fully independent Palestine, an Arab democratic government, end to land transfers to Zionists and prohibition of Zionist migration.
 According to the Anti-Zionist League British and U.S. imperialism was responsible for the rise in sectarian violence and nationalism.

 Leadership

 Amongst the founders of the organization were Yahuda Siddiq (Central Committee member of the Communist Party) and Masru Qattan and Yusuf Zalluf.
 Yusuf Zhilkha headed the organization.
 Zakki Basim, a non-Jew, acted as the liaison between the organization and the Central Committee of the Communist Party.

 Membership

 The organization was dominated by young Jewish communists.
-Jewish members of the Communist Party were required by the party to join the organization (those who didn't could be accused of Zionist leanings).
+Jewish members of the Communist Party were required by the party to join the organization (those who did not could be accused of Zionist leanings).
 The membership of the Anti-Zionist League was, however, not exclusively Jewish and communist.
 There were also some Christian and Muslim members, and some of its members were Progressive Nationalists.